 The internet of things is slowly transforming the world around us into a connected ecosystem.
 This is changing how we interact with everyday objects and how we measure our health and fitness.
 When we think of fitness trackers, we usually picture a Fitbit or Garmin style wrist based device or an Apple smartwatch.
-But there are other more innovative options out there.
+But there are other, more innovative, options out there.

 Essential reading: Moving away from the wrist – the best smart clothing

-If you were asking yourself – “Where is my connected hat?” – today is your lucky day.
+If you have been asking yourself – “Where is my connected hat?” – today is your lucky day.
 We’ve rounded up a few options for you to choose from.
 In the market of fitness trackers and heart rate monitors, these are the products that sit on top.
 And no, we’re not talking about smart bike helmets or biometric headphones.

 Connected hats and fitness head gear – niche or novelty?
 You be the judge.